 With long-haul flights a big part of my work, I’ve spent a lot of time trying to overcome jet lag, and beat it at its own game.
 Some travel writers said that they barely notice changes to their circadian rhythm, and that long-term travel leads to more of the same.
 But my own body is different.
 As an insomniac who turned to meditation to help lull my body to sleep, jet lag has been a real thorn.
 At the beginning of my travels, I handled the woozy dissonance with mid-afternoon naps and a week of wandering through life as a zombie.

 I decided to deep dive into research and articles about sleep, jet lag and circadian rhythms.
-In the process, I came up with a system that has done wonders for me in minimizing jet lag when I shift time zones.
-While this isn’t my typical narrative post, many readers write complaining about jet lag and asking how to make it easier.
-I thought I would share what I’ve learned.
+In the process, I came up with a system that has done wonders for me in minimizing jet lag when I shift time zones, and helps me sleep better generally.

 Jet lag is a fairly recent term, which makes perfect sense because airplanes are a fairly modern invention.
 The question I had in writing this piece was: when did it first pop up in writing?

 There is a May 1958 piece in Popular Science magazine that alludes to its effect on our bodies.
 Called “Trials of the Jet-Age Traveler,” it warns that flying around the world:

 “at nearly the speed of sound will throw your eating and sleeping schedules off as never before. … You can make a mental adjustment by simply resetting your watch while whizzing over the time zones of Paris, Beirut or Karachi.
 But your body doesn’t change its routine so easily.”